Knit to Fit: Vertical Darts II (for Bottom Up sweaters)

 Author: debgemmellmods

 I'm a Knitter.
 The capital K means every day, everywhere.
-I'm co-owner of Cabin Fever with my sister Lyn.
-We have published over 100 patterns and 11 books.
-I'm also working on a new set of patterns for Any Gauge knitting.
-Dive into your stash and cast on for a Top Down sweater that fits, or an accessory to use up those odd balls of yarn.
+I started designing as co-owner of Cabin Fever with my sister Lyn.
+We have published over 160 patterns and 11 books.
+I'm also working on a new set of patterns for Any Gauge or Gauge-free knitting so you can dive into your stash and cast on for a Top Down sweater that fits, or an accessory to use up those odd balls of yarn.

 One thought on “Knit to Fit: Vertical Darts II (for Bottom Up sweaters)”